cormullion/Karnak.jl/docs/src/syntax.md

 ## Overview

 Karnak's function for drawing graphs is `drawgraph()`.
-This takes a single argument, a `Graph`, and tries to place it on the current Luxor drawing.
+This takes a single argument, a `Graph`, and tries to place representative graphics on the current Luxor drawing.
 It uses the current color, scale, and rotation, marking the vertices of the graph with circles.

 The default display for graphs is: